heptarch/heptarch.github.io/drafts/parrondo.md

 $$

 which is just like knowing where the molecule is on the slope.
-It then needs to switch to the better slope quickly.
+It then needs to switch to the better slope, at a speed inversely proportional to the difference.
+Interestingly, our analysis *requires* that both strategies are always losing, with a minimum loss $m(t)$.